 The En-ROADS Baseline scenario was created as a reasonable starting point of minimal climate action from which to test various changes in policies and assumptions to see the impacts on our global climate.
 It helps us understand what the world might look like in the future in the absence of efforts to mitigate climate change.
 It is not a prediction of the most likely future or an assessment of near-term policy action.

 The En-ROADS Baseline scenario is not intended to capture current policy targets.
-It does not include the net-zero emissions pledges by China, South Korea, Japan, and the European Union, for instance.
-It also does not include the Nationally Determined Contributions under the Paris Agreement or long term continuation of other national policies.
+It does not include the net-zero emissions pledges by China, South Korea, Japan, or the European Union’s Fit for 55 Plan, for instance.
+It also does not include the Nationally Determined Contributions (NDCs) under the Paris Agreement or long term continuation of other national policies.
 This is different from some other models’ baseline scenarios, and it is important to keep this distinction in mind.
 We chose to construct the En-ROADS Baseline scenario in this way because “pledged” or “announced” policies can be altered or never be implemented.
 Governments change and priorities shift.
-As a result, you can use En-ROADS yourself to simulate the globally averaged effects of NDCs and other policy actions by comparing your scenario to the Baseline scenario in which those policy actions are not taken.
+As a result, you can use En-ROADS yourself to compare the globally averaged effects of NDCs to your scenario and Baseline scenario in which those policy actions are not taken.
+Learn more here: Does the En-ROADS Baseline scenario include countries' future policies or NDCs under the Paris Agreement?

 Each SSP has a baseline scenario, which looks at what would happen in that world if climate action is not taken.
 For the En-ROADS Baseline, we choose to adopt the baseline scenario definition from one of the foundational papers on the SSP scenarios, Riahi et al., 2017, which explains the baseline scenario as "a description of future developments in absence of new climate policies beyond those in place today” and notes that “[t]he baseline SSP scenarios should be considered as reference cases for mitigation, climate impacts and adaptation analyses.”